Clinics and Services

 Our doctors undertake minor surgery procedures for their patients, including aspiration and excision of cysts, excision of skin lesions, injection of joints and tendons, incision of abscesses and removal of foreign bodies.

-Respiratory Clinic
+Respiratory Care

 Our specially trained nurses, under the supervision of the doctors, run asthma and chronic obstructive pulmonary disease clinics at each surgery.
+Patients will be called for their reviews by their birth month.

 Weight Control

 Exercise, which is sufficient to get you out of breath, for 20 minutes, 2 – 3 times a week, is beneficial and research has shown that regular exercise helps you to fight illness.
-However, like over eating, abusing your body with excesses of exercise is not beneficial.
-If you are very overweight or unfit discuss your condition with a doctor or nurse before embarking on an exercise programme.